StratoKit/strato-runner/README.md

 It is probably also useful to dynamically register plugins, depending on the app config.
 If we wait until the load phase, the config needs re-finalizing, which is wasteful, so instead a `getDeps()` getter could be supported?

+Also, the transpilation part should be a separate package, because it is not needed in production and it has heavy dependencies.

-_the below does not yet fully reflect this_
+# _the below content does not yet fully reflect the above_

 ## Intro